 Before the surgery, it is important to take your regular medications as you were instructed by your doctor.
 It is advisable to bring your list of medications on the day of the surgery.
 If you have any concern about any medication, you can check with Mr Ellabban and his team during the initial consultation.

-In most situations, eye surgery doesn’t require any change in medication prior to the surgery as most procedures are performed under topical or local anaesthetics.
-However, in the case of general anaesthesia, the anaesthetist will check all your medication and give an advice in this regard.
+In most situations, eye surgery does not require any change in medication before the surgery as most procedures are performed under topical or local anaesthetics.
+However, in the case of general anaesthesia, the anaesthetist will check all your medication and advise in this regard.

 How long I will need to stay at the hospital?

 You will be asked to come, usually 1 hour, before the surgery for the pre-assessment and checks.
-Most cataract and retinal surgeries are performed under local anaesthetic as a day surgery, where you can go home after the surgery, unless you were instructed otherwise.
+Most cataract and retinal surgeries are performed under local anaesthetic as a day surgery, where you can go home after the surgery unless you were instructed otherwise.
 In some situations, some patients may prefer to stay overnight for various reasons.
-We recommend that you discuss that with the team in advance in case if any arrangement to be made for you.
+We recommend that you discuss that with the team in advance in case any arrangements are to be made for you.

 Self funding & Insured